indicmanuscripts/indicmanuscripts.github.io/_pages/home.md

   <div class="col-md-12">
     <img class="people-pic" style="float:left;margin-right:50px;" src="{{ "/static/img/people/ravipic.jpeg" | prepend:site.baseurl }}">
     <p>
       <b>Dr. Ravi Kiran Sarvadevabhatla (panel moderator) </b> is an Assistant Professor affiliated with Centre for Visual Information Technology (CVIT) at IIIT Hyderabad since 2018.
 He is also the Lead for Mobility-related Applied Projects and Academic Programs at IHub-Data.
 Dr. Ravi Kiran obtained his Ph.D. from Indian Institute of Science (IISc), Bangalore in 2018.
 His Ph.D. thesis is the recipient of IUPRAI Best Thesis Award and Sir Vital R Chandavarkar Memorial Gold Medal.
 Before joining IISc in 2014, he worked in US-based R&D companies during the period 2008-2013.
 He obtained his MS in Computer Science from University of Washington, Seattle, USA in 2008.
 Dr. Ravi Kiran has broad-ranging research interests and likes to work on inter-disciplinary problems involving multi-modal multimedia data (e.g. images,videos, text, audio/speech, eye-tracking data) and disciplines (e.g. Graphics, Robotics, Human-Computer Interaction).
 His team's research on application of AI-based tools and approaches for analyzing historical palm-leaf manuscripts has been presented at top international conferences and has received TV, newspaper media coverage.
-For additional details, visit https://ihdia.iiit.ac.in/ .
+For additional details, visit <a href="https://ihdia.iiit.ac.in/">https://ihdia.iiit.ac.in/</a> .
     </p>
   </div>
 </div><br>